Surrogacy is when a woman carries and gives birth to a baby for another woman who cannot do that for medical reasons.

-- no adoption is needed as surrogate has no rights on the child to be born
+- No adoption is needed as a surrogate has no rights on the child to be born.

-Choosing a surrogate – the couple should choose a woman capable of having a safe, healthy pregnancy and birth.
-It is also vital that the couple build up a trusting relationship with the surrogate.
+The couple should choose a woman capable of having a safe, healthy pregnancy and birth.
+It is also vital that the couple builds up a trusting relationship with the surrogate.

 Ideally surrogates should be under the age of 35, in order to ensure that any age-related pregnancy complications are minimized.